 Dodgers vs. Marlins Highlights

-Mookie Betts launched the game-tying and go-ahead home runs in the Dodgers' 10-6 comeback win over the Marlins in extras
+Mookie Betts and Trayce Thompson each went deep in the Dodgers' 8-1 win over the Marlins

-Mookie Betts launched the game-tying and go-ahead home runs in the Dodgers' 10-6 comeback win over the Marlins in extras
+Mookie Betts and Trayce Thompson each went deep in the Dodgers' 8-1 win over the Marlins

-An Ottawa-area high school teacher is facing several criminal charges after allegedly defrauding a local minor hockey association in the Township of Madawaska Valley, and it's not the only sports organization that has raised concerns.
-Wanda Malone, 46, was arrested Aug.
-16 by Killaloe Ontario Provincial Police (OPP) and charged with fraud over $5,000, money laundering, forgery and the use of a forged document, according to an OPP news release issued Monday.
-Her LinkedIn profile describes her as

 WINNIPEG — This game will be different for Jake Maier right from the start, but he’s trying not to think about it that way.
 The Calgary Stampeders’ second-year backup quarterback will get the start in Winnipeg Thursday against the 9-1 Blue Bombers with healthy veteran Bo Levi Mitchell still on the depth chart.
 Maier said head coach Dave Dickenson gave him the news without making it a big deal.
 “It’s business as usual,” Maier said.
 “It wasn’t this super, drawn-out dramatic thing by any means.
 “He